cleder/awesome-python-testing/README.md

 - [Atheris](https://github.com/google/atheris) - is a coverage-guided Python fuzzing engine.
 It supports fuzzing of Python code, but also native extensions written for CPython.
 - [hypofuzz](https://github.com/Zac-HD/hypofuzz) - Adaptive fuzzing of Hypothesis tests.
 - [Hypothesis](https://github.com/HypothesisWorks/hypothesis) - is an advanced Quickcheck style property based testing library.
+- [hypothesis-auto](https://github.com/timothycrosley/hypothesis-auto/) - An extensions for Hypothesis that provides fully automatic testing for type hinted functions.
+- [hypothesis-crosshair](https://github.com/pschanely/hypothesis-crosshair) - Add the power of solver-based symbolic execution to your Hypothesis tests with CrossHair.
+- [icontract-hypothesis](https://github.com/mristin/icontract-hypothesis) - Instead of writing manually the Hypothesis search strategies for a function, `icontract-hypothesis` infers them based on the function's precondition.

 ## Rest API Testing